wely/DevCamp/HOL/java/01-developer-environment/README.md

 # Developer Environment (Java)

 ## Overview
-In this lab, you will XXX.
+In this lab, you will set up an Office365 trial subscription, an Azure trial subscription, configure your Azure subscription for the DevCamp, and provision a virtual machine in the subscription to use for development of further labs.

 ## Objectives
 In this hands-on lab, you will set up an Office365 developer subscription, and Azure trial subscription, and an Azure-based virutal machine for the development environment for subsequent labs in the DevCamp.
 To expedite the process, we've prepared Windows and Linux images that you will copy into your own environment, start the virtual machine and connect to it.
 You will then configure the components for Azure development.
-* Set up an Office365 developer subscription
+* Set up an Office365 trial subscription
 * Set up an Azure trial subscription
 * Configure your Azure subscription for DevCamp
 * Create an Azure Virtual Machine for development